(The drug image[s] shown above are of brand products only. There may be other available products not shown.)

 - 100-mg capsules

-If you take too much zidovudine, contact your health care provider or local poison control center (1-800-222-1222) right away, or go to the nearest hospital emergency room.
+If you have taken or used too much zidovudine, contact your health care provider or local poison control center (1-800-222-1222 or online) right away, or go to the nearest hospital emergency room.

-For more information on how to take zidovudine, see the FDA drug labels for zidovudine tablets and zidovudine capsules, syrup, and solution for IV injection.
-For more information on how to take zidovudine for IV injection, see the drug summary from .
+For more information on how to use zidovudine, see the FDA drug labels for zidovudine tablets and zidovudine capsules, oral solution, and injectable solution.

 What should I do if I forget a dose?

-If you miss a dose of zidovudine, take the missed dose as soon as you remember it.
-But if it is almost time for your next dose, skip the missed dose and just take your next dose at the regular time.
-Do not take two doses at the same time to make up for a missed dose.
+If you miss a of zidovudine, take or inject the missed dose as soon as you remember it.
+But if it is almost time for your next dose, skip the missed dose and just take or inject your next dose at the regular time.
+Do not take or inject two doses at the same time to make up for a missed dose.

 What side effects can zidovudine cause?